brigadecore/brigade-cron-event-source/README.md

-# Brigade Cron Gateway
+# Brigade Cron Event Source

 <img width="100" align="left" src="logo.png">

-This Brigade V2 Cron Gateway creates one Kubernetes cron job for each "cronEvents:" parameter list on the gateway Helm installation chart values file.
+This Brigade V2 Cron Event Source creates one Kubernetes cron job for each "cronEvents:" parameter list on the Event Source Helm installation chart values file.

 Each cron job will trigger a Brigade v2 event, based on cronjob schedule, Source, Type, Qualifiers, Labels and Payload provided on the values file.